How to Delete Pages in Word

 If a section break is causing an extra page:

-- Click on the section break line (it will be labeled as “Section Break (Next Page)” or similar).
+• Click the section break line labeled “Section Break (Next Page)” or something similar.

 Step 3: Adjusting Formatting Post-Deletion